aloz/esl2http/README.md

  - `HEARBEAT` - is the most important FreeSWITCH event.
 The microservice subscribes on it always on start, logs it to `SDTOUT` and persists to the database as the last received `HEARTBEAT`;
  - `STDOUT` logs should be as much as readable are be clear to understand what is going on;
  - Received ESL events should not be lost, they should be sent in order according the event time containing into it;
- - <p align="justify">Integrity is not guaranteed on the incoming ESL stream, some data could be lost (possible, this is network buffer and performance issue) during the continious events receiving.
-It was a very strange but that reproduced only inside the Docker container, and not into debugger on IDE (it could be reproducible only if to stay a long time into the breakpoint, while data arrived and nothing read it) So after the blind fix, taking into account the reason - it never reproduced after.</p>
+ - <p align="justify">Integrity is not guaranteed on the incoming ESL TCP stream, some data could be lost (possible this is network buffer and performance issue) during the continious events receiving.
+It was a very strange but reproduced only inside the Docker container, and not into debugger on IDE (it could be reproducible only if to stay a long time into the breakpoint, while the data arrived and nothing read it) So after the blind fix, with understanding the reason - it never reproduced after.</p>

 TODO TODO TODO